Pain Rokh Rural District

 Pain Rokh Rural District (دهستان پائين رخ) is in Jolgeh Rokh District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
 Its capital is the village of Sar Bala.
-The previous capital of the rural district was Nasar.
+The previous capital of the rural district was the village of Nasar, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 10,156 in 2,458 households.
 There were 9,257 inhabitants in 2,590 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 10,686 in 3,141 households.
 The most populous of its 33 villages was Nasar (now a city), with 3,633 people.